- 1 Backup, Backup, Backup!

 - Do not use RAID 5, if RAID 6 or ZFS is available!

 - Try and get drives from different batches/lots, by not purchasing all the hard drives from the same vendor at the same time.
 Why?
 If a drive in the NAS fails, and is replaced, the NAS has to rebuild the RAID volume.
 The added stress of rebuilding my cause another drive to fail, thus, there may be insufficient data on the remaining drives to complete the rebuild of the replaced drive.
 Drives purchased at the same time, are probably from the same batch, and would’ve been in service for the same length of time.
-When a drive fails, what are the chances that another from the same batch may also fail?
+When a drive fails, what are the chances another from the same batch may also fail?

 CMR (Conventional Magnetic Recording) vs SMR (Shingled Magnetic Recording) Drives for NAS